husseinhmede1/bex-website/README.md

 #### route

 The template uses [react-router-dom](https://reactrouter.com/web/guides/quick-start) for routing between pages, with [redux-first-history](https://github.com/salvoravida/redux-first-history) as middleware to save routing history in redux.
 The template uses the function called `createHashHistory()` rather than `createBrowserHistory()` for a simple reason: `BrowserHistory` can only be used in browser environments, unlike `HashHistory` which supports browsers and file directories.
 Since the template can be packaged for multiple platforms (Web, Windows, macOS, linux ...), it needs to use `HashHistory` for routing.
 The router configuration with redux can be found in [`store.ts`](src/store/store.ts).
-Navigation to new routes can happen in two wayes:
+Navigation to new routes can happen in two ways:

 1. Clicking on an anchor link.
 (Note: since `HashRouter` is used, `href` should be of the form `#/<your specific path>`)

 2. Dispatching the `redux-first-history` actions `push`, `replace`, `go`, `goBack`, `goForward` using `useDispatch` hook, or using in `mapDispatchToProps`.
 (Note: the `pathname` passed to these methods is a regular pathname of the form `/<your specific path>`)

+Redux-first-history will be the source of truth for routing location.
+It changes history based on dispatched actions or when `window.location.url` changes manually.
+This library has other useful features such as saving up to n previous paths in redux.

 Routes can be found in [`App.tsx`](src/App.tsx) wrapped with the `<Router />` component.
 In addition to regular routes, the template adds a protected route component [`<PrivateRoute />`](src/route/protectedRoute.tsx) that directs (or redirects) based on authentication.
 Exceptionally, an authentication boolean is passed as a `prop` to this component to decouple it from Redux and make it usable on its own.